ietf-llc/ietf-privacy-statement-consultation/DRAFT IETF Privacy Statement 2019.md

 We use services from Cloudflare to support some of their websites.
 Please refer to the Privacy Policy on the Cloudflare home page for information on Cloudflare's tracking policies.

 # Information That We Do Not Share
-As an exception to the IETF’s general policy of releasing information to the public, there are certain limited types of Personal Data that we do not share in the ordinary course of our operations ("Non-Public Information").
+As an exception to the IETF/IRTF/IAB’s general policy of releasing information to the public, there are certain limited types of Personal Data that we do not share in the ordinary course of our operations ("Non-Public Information").
 The categories of Non-Public Information that we currently recognize are described below.

 ## Payment Information
-Payment information is not collected or stored on any servers operated by the IETF.
+Payment information is not collected or stored on any servers operated by the IETF/IRTF/IAB.
 If you conduct transactions using our websites (e.g., meeting registration), payment and payment card information will be entered directly into a third-party processor's systems and is not transmitted through or stored by our websites.
 We make reasonable efforts to ensure that our third-party processors handle your non-public information responsibly.

 ## Registration Information
 We collect information from people who register for meetings.
 The attendee lists which are published in the meeting proceedings include the registrants, name, organization and ISO country code, a profile link (if provided in the registration) and whether the registration was local or remote.
 All other information we collect is only published, if at all, in summary form.